-In this spirit I kicked off this grilling season by smoking a whole turkey, grilling shish kabobs and making a barbecue sauce that’s been dancing in my head since last summer: Blueberry Whiskey Barbecue Sauce.
-Who wouldn’t love a sauce that’s spicy, tangy, loaded with antioxidants and some whiskey to boot?
+In this spirit, I kicked off this grilling season by smoking a whole turkey, grilling shish kabobs and making a homemade barbecue sauce recipe that’s been dancing in my head since last summer: Blueberry Whiskey Barbecue Sauce.
+Who wouldn’t love a homemade barbecue sauce that’s spicy, tangy, loaded with antioxidants and some whiskey to boot?

 The sauce turned out fantastic!
 It has the strong tang I love in a BBQ sauce, mixed with the sweetness from the blueberries and some brown sugar, as well as the whiskey.
 The whiskey is added to deglaze the pan so the alcohol really burns off leaving its sweet flavor that’s perfect with this sauce.

-I also added a secret ingredient not usually found in barbecue sauce but that I’ve been loving in my kitchen recently: Madagascar Bourbon Pure Vanilla Extract from Nielsen-Massey.
+I also added a secret ingredient to my homemade barbecue sauce.
+It’s not usually found in barbecue sauce recipes, but I’ve been loving it in my kitchen recently: Madagascar Bourbon Pure Vanilla Extract from Nielsen-Massey.
 It is a full bodied vanilla that’s creamy and mellow in flavor but delivers a pure vanilla flavor great both for sweet and savory dishes.
 If you thought all vanilla extract is created equal, it’s not.
 One taste of this and you’ll agree.
 I also love that their products are certified gluten-free, certified Kosher, allergen-free and GMO-free (and there is an expanding line of certified organic products too).